sjaakbanaan/untappd-data-visualised/README.md

 yarn start # npm run start
 ```

 This will open the app on localhost:3000 in your default web browser.
+Click on 'import data' on top to upload your JSON export and set your home data (you will need to fetch these, via Google Maps for example).

 ## Recent changes